rajatmodi62/Cyclic-Weight-Initialization-in-Neural-Networks/README.md

 # Results
 Training a subset of ImageNet dataset (11 classes) reaches a peak accuracy of 98.3% as compared to 97.2% obtained by freezing the pretrained layers.

-The dataset & pretrained weights of our Resnet can be found [here](https://drive.google.com/open?id=1gaIZDIp1mwjpdwyCltBE4eHjNVLQQcn_)
+The dataset & pretrained weights of our Resnet models can be found [here](https://drive.google.com/open?id=1gaIZDIp1mwjpdwyCltBE4eHjNVLQQcn_)